eigmax/Ziren/crates/core/machine/src/syscall/precompiles/README.md

 ## Create the Chip

-Create a new rust Rust file for your chip in the `core/src/syscall/precompiles` directory.
+Create a new Rust file for your chip in the `core/src/syscall/precompiles` directory.

 ### Define the Chip Struct: